 The visceral joy one gets from ruthlessly smashing or otherwise destroying some inanimate object, especially if said object (or whatever it represents) has caused you a great deal of annoyance.
 Implements favored for this kind of catharsis include, but are not limited to: Baseball Bats

-, Woodchippers, Heavy Construction Equipment, and in some cases High Explosives.
+, Woodchippers, Heavy Construction Equipment, Clubs, and in some cases High Explosives.
 As a general rule, the more over the top the means of destruction, the greater the satisfaction.
 Ring Ring Crunch

 is a subtrope of this.
 Die, Chair!
 Die!

 may also be related to this, depending on the game.

 This is the most common way of achieving a Catharsis Factor